-This report presents Perth & Kinross Council's Annual Efficiency Statement for 2017/18.
-The statement was submitted to the Convention of Scottish Local Authorities (COSLA) on 16 August 2018 which complied with the submission deadline of 17 August 2018 for consolidation into the national return to the Scottish Government.
-The report summarises the efficiency gains made by the Council during 2017/18 and describes how, in the context of a challenging financial climate, the Council may make further efficiency gains in future financial years.
+This report presents Perth & Kinross Council's Annual Efficiency Statement for 2018/19.
+The statement was submitted to the Convention of Scottish Local Authorities (COSLA) for consolidation into the national return to the Scottish Government.
+The report summarises the efficiency gains made by the Council during 2018/19 and describes how, in the context of a challenging financial climate, the Council may make further efficiency gains in future financial years.